HarryAnthony/Mahalanobis-OOD-detection/README.md

 ### Introduction
 This repository provides several contributions:
 *  A collection of out-of-distribution (OOD) detection methods that can be applied to pre-trained neural networks, including Mahalanobis distance-based OOD detectors at different depths of the network - studied in the work [1].
-*  Manual annotations for ~50% of the CheXpert database, labelling if an X-ray contains a pacemaker or no support device.
+*  Manual annotations for ~50% of the CheXpert database, labelling if a frontal X-ray scan contains a pacemaker or no support device (labels for 100% of the dataset incoming).
 I hope this will be a value OOD detection benchmark for the community.

 <img src="figures/manual_annotations_jpg.jpg" width="725" height="400" />